Coronavirus Information for Children and Youth with Special Health Care Needs

 - Sore throat

 Other symptoms are signs of serious illness.
-If someone has trouble breathing, chest pain or pressure, or difficulty staying awake, get medical care immediately.
+If someone has trouble breathing, Persistent pain or pressure in the chest, new confusion, inability to wake or stay awake, or pale, gray, or blue-colored skin, lips, or nail beds, depending on skin tone, get medical care immediately.

-- Get care immediately if you are having emergency warning signs, like trouble breathing, pain or pressure in chest.
+- Get care immediately if you are having emergency warning signs, like trouble breathing, pain or pressure in chest.breathing, pain or pressure in chest.

 For more information on how to protect yourself and others, please visit the CDC website.